JohanesSetiawan/enkripsi-text/README.md

 uhh... i can't say that, go check code.

 ## Problems and Bugs?
-- decrypting text is most hard to code, because i don't know the encrypt and decrypt algorithm *thanl chatGPT to help create code.*
+- decrypting text is most hard to code, because i don't know the encrypt and decrypt algorithm (it's done) *thanks chatGPT to help create code.*

 ## Feature?
 - input plain text, and botton to click encrypt.